-BREAKING: One dead as Hausa, Gwari youths clash in Bwari – The Punch
+Abuja chieftaincy clash: Police confirm 2 killed, houses touched – Vanguard

 |

-One person has reportedly died in an ongoing clash between Hausa and Gwari youths in Bwari, a satellite town in the Federal Capital Territory earlier today.
-The clash was said to have erupted following the appointment of a new traditional ruler by the …

-Gbagis, Hausas clash in Abuja
+Many injured as Gbagyi natives, Hausa residents clash in Abuja

 Do you have something awesome to share with the world?
 Click here to share